Göcek Tunnel

 Göcek Tüneli (Göcek Tüneli) is a road tunnel in Dalaman, Muğla.
 The tunnel goes through D400 road.
 It takes its name from Göcek.
 It was opened on 9 September 2006, by the president of the term Recep Tayyip Erdoğan.
+The tunnel was built as a single tube in the first phase.
+In 2015, the second tube section was built by the state for 65 million liras in the then currency.